Loads the module-file(s) File, if not already loaded and up-to-date imports all exported predicates.

 Module has not been loaded, or is out-of-date.
 Loads Module from File and imports according to Imports.

 Loads each specified file except the previously loaded files that have not been changed since last loaded.
-All files should be module-files, although this is not currently enforced.
+All files should be module-files; if they are not, then warnings are issued.
 All the exported predicates of the modules are imported into the calling module (or module M if specified).

 use_module/2 imports only the predicates in Imports when